jessepav/libgdx-wiki-old/Shaders.md

 And that's it!

 The good thing about shaders in OpenGL ES 2.0 is that you have a huge library of shaders available to you.
 Pretty much anything that's done in WebGL can be easily ported over to run on mobiles.
 Go and experiment!

+A simple demo of a ShockWave effect Shaders with LibGDX is available on [LibGDX.info](https://libgdx.info/shaders/)